nkurzaw/EuroBioc2020Poster/README.md

-# EuroBioc2020Poster
+# EuroBiocPoster2020
-My poster for the EuroBioC2020
+Poster for the European Biocoductor conference 2020.
+It presents the different Bioconductor packages for Thermal Proteome Profiling data analysis.